TONCommunity/ton-wiki/HOWTO.md

+The aim of this document is to provide step-by-step instructions for compiling and creating a simple smart contract (a simple wallet) in the TON Blockchain Test Network using the TON Blockchain Lite Client and associated software.

+Download and installation instructions may be found in README.
+We assume here that the Lite Client is already properly downloaded, compiled and installed.

 1. #### Smart-contract addresses

 Smart-contract addresses in the TON Network consist of two parts: (a) the workchain ID (a signed 32-bit integer) and (b) the address inside the workchain (64-512 bits depending on the workchain).
 Currently, only the masterchain (workchain_id=-1) and occasionally the basic workchain (workchain_id=0) are running in the TON Blockchain Test Network.
 Both of them have 256-bit addresses, so we henceforth assume that workchain_id is either 0 or -1 and that the address inside the workchain is exactly 256-bit.